itisluiz/Luna/README.md

 - *enabled*: Optional, 0 for disabled or 1 for enabled.
 If not provided will show current setting.

 ### **luna_unrestrictcmd** *[opt enabled]*
-Allows lua to manipulate any ConVar, even cheat or non-lua created ones
+Allows Lua to execute any command manipulate any ConVar, even cheat or non-lua created ones.

 - *enabled*: Optional, 0 for disabled or 1 for enabled.
 If not provided will show current setting.